 Make sure that everyone understands the overall strategy and then help them to define their specific goals, roles, metrics for success, and unique contribution.

-What will it take for your team to achieve its goals?
+What will it take for each team to achieve its goals?
 What will provide a sense of meaning and pride in doing their job in an outstanding way?
-How should we recognize those who go above and beyond so others are motivated also to do their best?
+How should people who go above and beyond be rewarded and recognized so others are motivated also to do their best?

 The plan and progress should be visible to all employees, through emails, one-on-one meetings, company newsletters, social media, whatever means you have at your disposal.
 Be creative and be transparent.